 Northwestern University Library's digital collection League of Nations Statistical and Disarmament Documents contains the full text of 260 League of Nations documents.
 The League existed from 1919 to 1946.
 Although Russia and the United States refused to join, its members included countries from Africa, Asia, Europe and North and South America.
 The documents in this digitized collection focus on three areas: the founding of the League, international statistics published by the League, and the League's work toward international disarmament.
 To promote peace and security, the League reduced national armaments and prevented the manufacture of implements of war.
 Most of the publications in this digital collection concern disarmament.
-For assistance with this resource, please contact staff at 1-847-467-6441 or email at email@example.com.
+For assistance with this resource, please contact the Government Information Librarian at 1-847-467-6441 or email at firstname.lastname@example.org.

 View, download and print the Statistical Yearbook of the League of Nations

 Visualisez, obtenez et imprimez L'Annuaire Statistique de la Société des Nations en Français.

 Browse all the documents in the digitized collection.

 In addition to this guide please consult this Bibliography of Finding Aids to League of Nations Documents.